GTMStack

 Why Two Dimensions, Not One

 A single composite score (fit + engagement combined) creates confusion.
 A score of 75 could mean “perfect-fit account with low engagement” or “terrible-fit account that downloaded everything.”
-These require completely different responses — the first needs more touchpoints, the second needs to be deprioritized or disqualified.
+These require completely different responses.
+The first needs more touchpoints.
+The second needs to be deprioritized or disqualified.

 Use a two-axis model: